Make Your Own Corn Husk Doll

 Braid the strips and tie them off at a desired length.
 Trim the husk near the end (to make “hands).
 Repeat on the other side of doll.

 So far, it should look like this…

-Here’s my sweet Little Miss assisting me (she is so serious with her task).
+Here’s my sweet little one assisting me (she is so serious with her task).
 She was just about the right age for this to assist.
-Older children can make them independently.
+Older children can make a corn husk doll independently.